 Because of the father’s bad temper, night fell before they reached the monastery.
 The elder son took a torch and walked back to find them and thus he had to wait until the next day to pay his respects to the Buddha.
-When the Buddha asked why he came late, he discussed what his father and brother had done.
+When the Buddha asked why he came late, he explained what his father and brother had done.
 The Buddha told him this story so he knew that in the past his father had annoyed him in the same way.